wp-plugins/kebo-twitter-feed/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Bug Fix: Fixed a bug where Hashtags where not fully turned into links when words contained characters with diacrititcs. (props fris)

 = 1.5.3 =
 * Bug Fix: Shortcodes can now correctly use the intent and media_visible options now too.
 Fixes a problem where the intent links would never show for Shortcodes. (props chriscolden)
+* Bug Fix: Improved the display of images on Tweets shown in wide areas (like full page through the Shortcode).
+Properly centred and use their natural width.

 = 1.5.2 =
 * Bug Fix: Fixes Tweet text getting corrupted when turning entities (Hashtags, Mentions, URLs) into links caused by html special characters being encoded (more than one character) when processed.